Porsche Macan review: This premium electric car is hard to beat

 This isn’t just an electric version of the Porsche Macan.
 It is the new Porsche Macan.
 The previous-generation car is no more (although it remains on sale in a few markets, including the UK, until 2025), and from now on Porsch’s mid-size SUV is electric-only.

-It looks broadly similar to the old car, but the wheelbase has been lengthened in a bid to create more space inside, and the body is smoother to help reduce drag and improve range.
-It sits on an 800-volt electrical platform that can charge its battery at up to 270 kW – that’s far quicker than many rivals, and means a top-up takes less than 20 minutes.
+It looks broadly similar to the old car, but with a sharper front end sporting Porsche’s latest four-dot headlight design and a more rounded rear end.
+The wheelbase has been lengthened in a bid to create more space inside and cope with the battery pack, and the body is smoother to help reduce drag and improve range.
+It sits on an 800-volt electrical platform that can charge its battery at up to 270 kW – that’s far quicker than many rivals, meaning a top-up can take less than 20 minutes.

 There are currently four models available, starting with the entry-level Macan and passing through the 4 and 4S, up to the range-topping Turbo, which offers massive performance and a similarly large price tag.
-The Porsche’s main rivals are the Audi Q6 e-tron, Mercedes EQE SUV and Polestar 3.
+The entry point to the range is surprisingly affordable, though – before you start adding the hugely tempting options.
+Porsche’s main rivals for the Macan are the Audi Q6 e-tron, Mercedes EQE SUV and Polestar 3.

 How we tested